Alejandro Betancourt López: BDK Financial Group

 In June 2015 the BDK Financial Group, of which Alejandro Betancourt is a major shareholder, inaugurated the Banque de Dakar headquarters in Senegal.
 The objective of the financial group is to offer banking services in French-speaking Africa.
 In March 2016 the group appointed Alfredo Sáenz Abad as president of the bank.

 O’Hara Administration

 Betancourt leads the O’Hara administration group of international investors.
 The other key executive of the group as portfolio manager and director is Orlando J. Alvarado.

 The group currently holds 19.95% of Pacific Exploration & Production Corporation shares.
 In August 2016, O’Hara together with the Mexican investor Fernando Chico Pardo presented a restructuring bid for Pacific worth $575 million.
+Betancourt fought off potential shareholders in a bid "to gain control of the company themselves", though when a deal with Mexico's ALFA fell through, Betancourt and his group lost 70% of their investment.

 Hawkers

 As of October 2016 O’Hara together with the founders of the Spanish social network Tuenti, Felix Ruiz and Hugo Arévalo led a financing round of 50 million euros for the Spanish sunglasses startup company Hawkers.
 In November 2016 Hawkers appointed Alejandro Betancourt as its new president.

 Betancourt is currently the largest shareholder of Hawkers.
 He has overseen the company’s new plan for expansion as well as its adjustment to the recession in Spain.